 What must be approved by the IRB?

 Use of a short form must be reviewed by the IRB prior to use.
-F213: Amendment of Approved Human Research should be submitted to the IRB with the following information:
+Amendment for Approved Human Research should be submitted to the IRB with the following information:

 - Justification for the use of the short form.

 - Summary of what will be presented to the subject or representative (this can be the English version of the informed consent document).